GET NEW RECIPES IN YOUR INBOX →

 • Add broth and bring the mixture to a boil over medium-high heat, quickly scrape off the bottom of the pan.
 Continue boiling until you see the little holes with steam coming through the rice and the water volume has reduced to almost the rice level.

-• Cover the pot and cook for 10 minutes on a low heat.
-Turn off the heat, let the rice sit for 10 minutes before opening the lid.
+• Cover the pot and cook for 10 minutes on low heat.
+Remove the pan from the heat and let the rice sit for 10 minutes before opening the lid.
+Fluff the rice with a fork.

 Notes